-I have written several posts about making dolls, you can find them all in one place now, in the order that I believe would be most helpful to you:
+I have written several posts about making dolls, you can find them all here, in the order that I believe would be most helpful to you.

 Starting your dollmaking adventure | where I talk about what are waldorf dolls, and my best advice to the very beginner doll maker.

 Doll Body Proportions | If you are designing a pattern or want to alter one, it helps to know how big to make the head, or how long to make the limbs.

 Wool stuffing, why, how and where to find it | I discuss the wonderful properties of wool, where to buy it, and what tools may become necessary in order to work with it.

 How to roll wool to stuff your dolls | a very handy technique that gives you firm and smooth results.

 Making doll hair | I talk about all the methods I have used, with links to suppliers and a brief explanation on how to do it.

 How to use Suri Alpaca to make doll hair | a small tutorial where I share the process I am currently under taking to create doll hair with this lovely material.